- are more numerous than other type of plant

 Blackfoot Native Plants Grasses

-- are grown in containers; they make great container garden plants or may be transplanted into gardens, lawns and restoration projects
+- grown in containers; they make great container garden plants or may be transplanted into gardens, lawns and restoration projects

 - we intersperse containerized grasses with seed when replanting a large area to give the ‘look’ that an area is planted and to provide shade and moisture retention for seedlings